 Yellow – Intensity and Memory

 Yellow is tricky.
 According to the APA, using it as a nursery or playroom color can increase moodiness in babies and young children, causing further outbursts.
-However, in marketing, yellow is noted as a happy color.
+However, in Social Media Marketing, yellow is noted as a happy color.
 A better way to put it would be that yellow is an “intense” color.

 There’s a reason highlighters and no 2 pencils are yellow – it can stimulate the brain to remember more information.
 It follows that, as a highlight or accent color, yellow can do the same thing for your customers.
 It’s also important to note that too much yellow, or yellow used as a primary color, can lead to confusion and visual fatigue – it causes too much energy to be spent all at once.